sjjsy/neronet/doc/user_guide.rst

 	#Submit all that have a specified parameter
 	Example: neroman --submit triton params=*data/1.txt*

-	#Submit all experiments from the queue
+	#Submit all defined but not submitted experiments
 	Example: neroman --submit any all